OWASP/DevSecOpsGuideline/document/00a-Overview.md

 2. **Dynamic testing**

    Dynamic Testing analyzes the behavior of the application code at runtime.
 Scanners send specially crafted requests to the target application.
 Request parameters are constantly modified during testing to try and expose a range of vulnerabilities.
 Based on the response of the application the tool can then identify potential vulnerabilities and report back.
 Some issues that can't be found by static analysis are easily detected by dynamic analysis.
 Such issues include client side vulnerabilities like authentication & session issues, sensitive data sent in plain text, etc.
-   Dynamic analysis tools have the posibility of testing the entire application flow(multiple components at once).
-(Eg. for a microservice architecture, dynamic analysis tools can point to one microservice, but as they interact with eachother results will represent the behaviour of the entire application)
+   Dynamic analysis tools have the possibility of testing the entire application flow(multiple components at once).
+(Eg. for a microservice architecture, dynamic analysis tools can point to one microservice, but as they interact with each other results will represent the behaviour of the entire application)
    ![Dynamic testing](/document/assets/images/dast_scanning.png)